 - Use independent redistricting commissions to draw districts.
-Redistricting should be taken out of the hands of incumbent legislators, who disproportionately represent the interests of wealthy donors, and placed instead into the hands of independent actors, with rules to ensure actual independence and to prevent conflicts of interest.554 - Commissions can use computer modeling to help draw districts.
-Districts should be drawn to protect against the dilution of the votes and representation of people of color, to reflect the state's partisan and demographic make-up, to be geographically compact, and to be competitive.555 - State commissions consider different data when drawing districts.
-For instance, California prohibited its commission from considering partisan data when drawing district lines, while Arizona instructed its commission to consider partisan data to help draw competitive districts.556 Both approaches have increased competition,557 but competition is just one of several key aims that should be considered when drawing districts-another of which is fair representation. - States should require redistricting decisions to be periodically analyzed by independent researchers to ensure that districts are competitive and that other goals are being met, or to reassess the factors that are used to draw districts.
-Any analysis conducted should be made public. - End the use of at-large election systems.
+Redistricting should be taken out of the hands of incumbent legislators, who disproportionately represent the interests of wealthy donors, and placed instead into the hands of independent actors, with rules to ensure actual independence and to prevent conflicts of interest. - Commissions can use computer modeling to help draw districts.
+Districts should be drawn to protect against the dilution of the votes and representation of people of color, to reflect the state's partisan and demographic make-up, to be geographically compact, and to be competitive. - State commissions consider different data when drawing districts.
+For instance, California prohibited its commission from considering partisan data when drawing district lines, while Arizona instructed its commission to consider partisan data to help draw competitive districts.
+For instance, California prohibited its commission to consider partisan data to help draw competitive districts.
+Both approaches have increased competition, For but competition is just one of several key aims that should be considered when drawing districts-another of which is fair representation. - States should require redistricting decisions to be periodically analyzed by independent researchers to ensure that districts are competitive and that other goals are being met, or to reassess the factors that are used to draw districts.
+Any analysis conducted should be made public.

+- End the use of winner-take-all, at-large election systems.
 Split up at-large voting jurisdictions that hurt communities of color-either geographically and/or into multi-member districts with proportional representation.
 Districts should be designed to achieve partisan fairness and provide communities of interest the opportunity to elect candidates of their choosing (and where practicable, should be drawn by independent redistricting commissions). - Join the National Popular Vote Interstate Compact.
 The Compact abolishes the Electoral College without amending the U.S. Constitution.
-Instead, the Compact establishes an agreement between states and the District of Columbia to award Electoral College votes to the presidential candidate who wins the popular vote.558 The Compact will not take effect until it has been passed by enough states to account for the majority (270) of Electoral College votes.559 Currently, 10 states and the District of Columbia, which hold a total of 165 electoral votes, have joined the Compact.560
+Instead, the Compact establishes an agreement between states and the District of Columbia to award Electoral College votes to the presidential candidate who wins the popular vote.
+The Compact will not take effect until it has been passed by enough states to account for the majority (270) of Electoral College votes.
+Currently, 10 states and the District of Columbia, which hold a total of 165 electoral votes, have joined the Compact.
+The Compact was a state of the Electoral votes.